chrisyarbrough/CodecksPlasticIntegration/Readme.md

 sudo chown -R username $EXT_DIR
 ```

-On Windows, right-click the folder, select properties and allow write for your user.
+On Windows, right-click the folder, select _properties_ and allow 'write' permissions for your user.

 ## Logging